Swept Away (musical)

 Swept Away is a jukebox musical featuring the music of The Avett Brothers, primarily from the album Mignonette.
 The show's book is by John Logan.
 It premiered at the Berkeley Repertory Theatre in 2022 before moving to Arena Stage in Washington, D.C., where it ran from November 25 to January 14, 2024.
 It began previews on Broadway at the Longacre Theatre on October 29, 2024, opening on November 19, 2024.
 It announced a closing date of December 15, 2024.
 A two week extension was added, setting the new closing date for December 29, 2024.

 The show follows four sailors, who are shipwrecked off the coast of New Bedford, Massachusetts in 1888.
 The story is drawn from the 1884 shipwreck which also inspired the Avett Brothers' album.
 The show is 90 minutes in total runtime with no intermission.

 Development

-The concept of a musical based on the music of The Avett Brothers was first raised in 2014, when theater producer Matthew Masten proposed the idea to the band's manager.
+The concept of a stage musical built around the music of The Avett Brothers was first raised in 2014, when theater producer Matthew Masten approached the band’s manager about adapting their catalog for the stage.
+In 2017, Masten connected with playwright and screenwriter John Logan, who agreed to write the book.

+Logan has described listening through the Avett Brothers’ catalog and writing a notecard for each song in order to identify narrative connections.
+He used the band’s 2004 album Mignonette as an initial point of inspiration, while aiming to create an original story rather than a direct dramatization of the album’s concept.
+Logan relocated the setting to 1888 off the coast of New Bedford, Massachusetts, and said that his writing process included a deep dive into nautical literature, citing works by James Fenimore Cooper, Joseph Conrad, and Herman Melville, as well as Two Years Before the Mast by Richard Henry Dana Jr..

+In a statement released with the project’s announcement, Seth Avett said that developing the musical “built with our songs” revealed new meanings and connections for him and Scott Avett.
+Logan also incorporated songs from other Avett Brothers albums, and the band contributed an additional new song for the stage production, “Lord Lay Your Hand on My Shoulder.”

+The Berkeley premiere was originally scheduled for June 2020, but the run was postponed during the COVID-19 pandemic.
+The early creative team included director Michael Mayer, with music arrangements and orchestrations credited to Chris Miller and Brian Usifer.
 The musical was announced to the public in 2019.